by Daigle & Travers, Darien, Connecticut (203) 655-6974

 - Different physical damage deductibles are also available.

 - Some insurance programs will only allow you to drive the car to special events.

 - Be sure you read your application carefully.

 - Asking your agent about policy restrictions and warranties beforehand will help you find a program suitable for your needs.

 - Be sure to get an Agreed Value Ferrari insurance policy through a respectable insurance agent or broker who is familiar with the collectible automobile business.
-This ensures you will not lose any sleep on the settlement of future claims.

 - Only a few agents will claim to have authority to assist insurance company settle claims swiftly for your benefit.
 The best agents are actively involved in the collectible car industry.
 Some agents participate in various car club events and activities.
 Check to see if your agent has commitments to car clubs or car manufacturers.

 If you find your current insurance agent is unable to offer you a true “Collector Car” insurance policy with an “agreed value” form, it’s time to find a new agent.

 Read over your policy very carefully.
 Spending time comparing all aspects and not just the prices of an insurance policy and making sure it suits your needs will help you find the coverage that will work best for your specific situation.

 Here at Daigle & Travers, we can help you find Ferrari insurance coverage for your situation and will recommend policies from exotic and collectible car insurance companies.
 Give us a call today (203) 655-6974.